Diesel vs. Gas Pickups: Calculating the Real Cost of Ownership

 Statistically, the average diesel truck owner will spend approximately $1,500 to $2,500 more per year on routine maintenance and DEF (Diesel Exhaust Fluid) compared to a gasoline counterpart.
 However, the diesel variant often retains 60-70% of its value after five years, whereas gasoline heavy-duty trucks typically hover around 45-50% in the same timeframe.

-The Hidden Financial Leaks: Why Buyers Often Miscalculate
+Why Buyers Miscalculate

 The most common mistake is the "Idling Trap."
 Diesel engines are designed to work under load; frequent short trips and excessive idling lead to "clogged" DPF systems.
 A forced regeneration at a dealership can cost $500, while a full DPF replacement can exceed $4,000.
 Many owners buy a diesel for a 5-mile commute and occasional weekend towing, which is the fastest way to erode any potential ROI.